-- i. clearly define obligations on all project staff (including sub-contractors and day workers) with regard to implementing the project's environmental, social, health and safety (ESHS) and occupational health and safety (OHS) requirements, and; - ii. help prevent, report and address Gender Based Violence (GBV) within the work site and in its immediate surrounding communities.
+- clearly define obligations on all project staff (including sub-contractor(s)s and day workers) with regard to implementing the project's environmental, social, health and safety (ESHS) and occupational health and safety (OHS) requirements, and; - ii. help prevent, report and address Gender Based Violence (GBV) within the work site and in its immediate surrounding communities.